BradleyCodeU/bradleycodeu.github.io/_gdad/html/poetrywithemphasis.md

 Watch this [KhanAcademy tutorial about text emphasis](https://www.khanacademy.org/computing/hour-of-code/hour-of-html/pt/html-text-emphasis)

 Pick a poem that is appropriate for school.
-Suggested poets: Shel Silverstein, Maya Angelou, Dr. Seuss, Emily Dickenson, Edgar Allan Poe, Langston Hughes, Jack Prelutsky, Robert Frost, James Wright
+Suggested poets: Shel Silverstein, Maya Angelou, Dr. Seuss, Emily Dickenson, Edgar Allan Poe, Langston Hughes, Jack Prelutsky, Robert Frost, James Wright.
+You could also just Google: short poems

 1) Your name MUST be in the HTML title.
 The title must be in the head section.